pledbrook/lazybones/lazybones-gradle-plugin/README.md

 	}

-This states that the 'grails-standard' project template should include the 'subtmpl-controller' and 'subtmpl-domain-class' sub-templates.
+This states that the 'grails-standard' project template should include the 'subtmpl-controller' and 'subtmpl-domain-class' subtemplates.
 Note that you don't need to include the `subtmpl-` prefix in the configuration setting.
 It's implied.